A/B testing: Segmentation and targeting

-In this case, while variant A attracted a higher response rate overall, variant B actually elicited a higher response rate with men.
+In this case, while variant A attracted a higher overall response rate, variant B actually elicited a higher response rate among men.

 As a result, the company might select a segmented strategy as a result of the A/B test, sending variant B to men and variant A to women in the future.
 In this example, a segmented strategy would yield a 30% increase in expected response rates from $5\% = \frac{40 + 10}{500 + 500}$ to $6.5\% = \frac{40 + 25}{500+500}$.

 If segmented results are expected from the A/B test, the test should be properly designed at the outset to be evenly distributed across key customer attributes, such as gender.
 The test should contain a representative sample of men vs. women and assign men and women randomly to each “variant” (variant A vs. variant B).
 Failure to do so could lead to experiment bias and inaccurate conclusions.

 This segmentation and targeting approach can be further generalized to include multiple customer attributes rather than a single customer attributefor example, customers' age and genderto identify more nuanced patterns that may exist in the test results.